hieunv495/vue-crud-toolkit/README.md

 ## Changelog

-### 2.1.0
+### 3.0.0

+- Config composition with provide/inject
 - Show error and custom error in CrudDashboard
-- Add getErrorMessage props to CrudComposition

 ### 2.0.1